onzfonz/comp227/src/content/5/en/part5d.md

 command to access the parent element of the element containing ***second note*** and find the button from within it.
 Then we click the button and check that the text on it changes.

-Note that we use the command [find](https://docs.cypress.io/api/commands/find.html#Syntax) to search for the button.
+Notice that we use the command [find](https://docs.cypress.io/api/commands/find.html#Syntax) to search for the button.
 We cannot use [cy.get](https://docs.cypress.io/api/commands/get.html) here, because it always searches from the **whole** page and would return all 5 buttons on the page.